So, is business coaching worth it?

 Similar to the question above, as long as your business has something that can be improved, it is likely a coach can add value.
 This is true whether you’re a new start up or a grizzled veteran of entrepreneurship.
 The part that will change is how often and in what format you engage with a coach, depending on what stage you are at.

 In the very early stages of growing your business, one of the most common things people are missing is knowledge around some of the fundamentals in finance, marketing and sales.
 It’s our opinion that there are more effective ways to gain this knowledge than investing in a coach to work with you one-on-one.
 And when we say effective, we mean from a learning and investment point of view.

 For example – we offer our clients a range of ways to gain knowledge, starting from a guide to improving their business, to online learning, to group programs that not only give you the core knowledge and techniques to apply it but also the education from interacting with other businesses.
 These kinds of options make a lot of sense, given the investment can be roughly one-third the investment of one-on-one coaching.
 When you are at a stage where there is not a lot of free cash flow, you need to be wise in how you invest.

 Once you are at the stage where you have sufficient core knowledge around finance, sales and marketing, and have applied it successfully, you will hopefully have grown your business to a stage where you need some new skills.
 These skills will be around creating leverage and freeing you up from some of the activities in which you might find yourself stuck.
 Skills such as leadership and building a team, creating an effective system that can scale with your business, better planning, how to integrate technology into your business, improve your sales etc.

 At this point, it might make sense to invest in a one-on-one coach.
 As your company grows, you are personally going to find more blind spots within yourself.
 And given a company can only grow (sustainably) to the level of its leader, your personal growth rate is critical.

-biggest question of all …
+And now the biggest question of all …

 How much does business coaching cost?